rohtashsethi/rohtashsethi/README.md

 - 👋 Hi, I’m @rohtashsethi :p
 - 👀 I’m interested in Angular, JavaScript, Netflix and chill :p
-- 🌱 I’m currently learning AWS and Python
+- 🌱 I’m currently learning GraphQL
 - 💞️ I’m looking to collaborate on Angular or JavaScript projects
 - 📫 You can reach me rohtash.sethi@gmail.com